How Safari Changes Will Shape the Next Five Years

 • Progress in emerging destinations like Angola, Chad, Malawi and Mozambique

-• Prior to the pandemic, Next Adventure was excited to see good quality safaris developing in new areas.
-It takes a reliable pipeline of local talent, investments in infrastructure and robust market demand to make these destinations a success, and we’re looking for travelers who are ready to take the plunge.
+• Before the pandemic, Next Adventure was excited to see good-quality safaris developing in new areas.
+It takes a reliable pipeline of local talent, investments in infrastructure, and robust market demand to make these destinations a success, and we’re looking for travelers who are ready to take the plunge.

-Increasingly, the conservation of wild places and the livelihoods of remote communities rely on tourism, and one of the challenges ahead is how to grow ecotourism in a responsible and sustainable manner.
+Increasingly, the conservation of wild places and the livelihoods of remote communities rely on tourism, and one of the challenges ahead is how to grow ecotourism responsibly and sustainablyi.
 Hopefully, we can inspire the next generation of international adventure travelers to love and explore the wilderness and consider more unique safari experiences.
+Luxury safaris can play a key role in supporting community-based tourism by prioritizing eco-conscious accommodations and immersive cultural experiences.

 Here's our Top 10 Safaris for Every Kind of Traveler